mrc-ide/PhyDyn/README.md

 ### Standalone

+PhyDyn's standalone version is bundled with BEAST 2.5.0.
-In order to run an example with the package's stand-alone version, `jars/phydynv1.1.0.jar`, type the following:
+In order to run an example with the package's stand-alone version, `jars/phydynv1.2.0.jar`, type the following:
 ```
-    java -jar phydynv1.1.0.jar examplefile.xml
+    java -jar phydynv1.2.0.jar examplefile.xml
 ```